sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+1.6.0     * --dot2png can read the dot file from the standard input (use - as
+            the input name) e.g. snakemake --rulegraph | sequana_pipetools
+            --dot2png - ; add -o/--output to name the output PNG file
+          * --dot2png now fails (non-zero exit) when graphviz's dot fails or is missing instead of reporting a success
+          * test python 3.12 in the CI and document all modules in the reference documentation
 1.5.7     * Fix SLURM sbatch memory allocation using mem_mb instead of mem
             to avoid "Unable to open file GB" error with space-formatted values 1.5.6     * Allow duplicate sample names in paired-end read files (2x files